Blendify/blender-manual/trunk/blender_docs/manual/editors/timeline.rst

    When inserting keyframes into :ref:`trivially cyclic curves <bpy.types.FModifierCycles>`, special handling is applied to preserve the cycle integrity (most useful while tweaking an established cycle):

-   * If key insertion is attempted outside of the main time range of the cycle, it is remapped back inside the range.
+   - If a key insertion is attempted outside of the main time range of the cycle, it is remapped back inside the range.
-   * When overwriting one of the end keys, the other one is updated appropriately.
+   - When overwriting one of the end keys, the other one is updated appropriately.

 Menus